Areas of research: Irish-American ancestry, 19th and 20th century, all of Ireland

 Special Interests: Co.
 Galway and the West of Ireland; family history narratives; Irish communities in New York, New Jersey and New England

-Anne Rodda has twenty-five years of experience in researching Irish American families, tracing to the immigrant generations and their birthplaces in Ireland.
+Anne Rodda has thirty years of experience in researching Irish American families, tracing to the immigrant generations and their birthplaces in Ireland.

 Back to Members